Dandelion-dev-team/dandelion/Reference/Node/docs/downloads.md

 1. Download the firmware you wish to install to a computer with wifi capability
 2. Change the name of the downloaded file to `dandelion.bin`
 3. Put the node into [configuration mode](config.md)
 4. Connect to the node's wifi network from the computer where the downloaded file is stored
-5. Use your file transfer application to connect to the node using the P address shown on the display
+5. Use your file transfer application to connect to the node using the IP address shown on the display
 6. Copy the file into the folder called `SD` on the node
 7. Restart the node by pressing the reset button (or by switching off and back on again)

 The node automatically checks to see if a file called `dandelion.bin` is available.
-If so, it replaces the current firmware and the node automatically restarts.
+If so, it replaces the current firmware and restarts automatically.

 **NB**: When transferring the file to the node, please check that the transfer is complete by comparing the size of the file on the node with the size the copy on